 If access is barred for a certain ACDC category (see 3GPP TS 36.331 [22]), a request with a higher ACDC category is received from the upper layers and the UE supports ACDC, then the attach procedure shall be started.

 If an access request for an uncategorized application is barred due to ACDC (see 3GPP TS 36.331 [22]), a request with a certain ACDC category is received from the upper layers and the UE supports ACDC, then the attach procedure shall be started.

+aa) Lower layer failure to establish the RRC connection and:

+- the UE is in its HPLMN or in an EHPLMN (if the EHPLMN list is present);

+- the attach request is neither for emergency bearer services nor for initiating a PDN connection for emergency bearer services with attach type not set to "EPS emergency attach";

+- the UE supports being configured with CustomLLFailureRetryAllowed as specified in 3GPP TS 24.368 [15A]); and

+- CustomLLFailureRetryAllowed is present and set to enabled at the UE as specified in 3GPP TS 24.368 [15A]);

+The UE shall abort the attach procedure and wait for timer Txxx(see 3GPP TS 24.368 [15A]).
+After the expiration of timer T3xxx, the UE shall restart the attach procedure, if still needed.

+NOTE X: Timer Txxx is greater than or equal to timer T3411 but less than or equal to timer T3402.

-b) Lower layer failure or release of the NAS signalling connection without "Extended wait time" and without "Extended wait time CP data" received from lower layers before the ATTACH ACCEPT or ATTACH REJECT message is received
+b) Lower layer failure not covered in case aa) or release of the NAS signalling connection without "Extended wait time" and without "Extended wait time CP data" received from lower layers before the ATTACH ACCEPT or ATTACH REJECT message is received

 The attach procedure shall be aborted, and the UE shall proceed as described below.